 Anyways, I was born and raised in Queens, NY.
 I guess the area I lived in would be considered a pseudo-ghetto; decent enough to live in, but not enough rats to be considered a true ghetto.
 Ironically, I lived around the corner from projects, so…yeah.
-I currently live in Michigan with my gamer dork of a fiance, Ronnie, and our little sunshine, Rydia, after residing in Southern California for a little over 2 years.
+I currently live in Michigan with my gamer dork of a fiance, the dorky half, and our little sunshine, Rydia, after residing in Southern California for a little over 2 years.
 Being the youngest in my family, I was a bit spoiled.
 Not to the point where living 3,000 miles away from them causes me a nervous breakdown however (more irony for you–I literally had a breakdown when I actually was with them).
 But now I start what I call a “regenesis” of my life.

 n.
 New birth; renewal.